Ibaslogic/Ibaslogic/src/contents/series/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 Until then, one helpful tip to note is that a class component that only has markup within the `render()` method can safely be converted to a function component.

 In this React App, we will use the functional component simply for presentation as in the case of the `Header` component.
-There, we are rendering a simple heading text.
-So, revert the `TodoItem` component to class component.
+There, we are rendering a simple heading text. **So, let's revert the `TodoItem` component to class component**.

 Let’s create the `Header` component.